X

 On the checkout page, you won’t see too many addons and upsells being pushed on you.
 Google only suggests getting a business email with Google Workspace.

 Next, you’ll also see domain privacy protection added to your domain registration.
-This prevents your personal information from being added to the WHOIS database which is a public record of all domain owners.
+This prevents your personal information from being added to the WHOIS database, which is a public record of all domain owners.

 addons in google domains

-You can then make the payment and the domain name is yours.
+You can then make the payment, and the domain name is yours.
 You can access your Google domain using your existing Google account.

 4. Powerful Domain Management